RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 calculations scales with the resolution of the simulation.

-Unfortunately, the resolution (and therefore the work done in each time step) is too small for modern CPUs with large numbers of SMT threads.
+Unfortunately, the resolution (and therefore the work done in each time step) is too small for modern CPUs with large numbers of SMT (simulatenous multi-threading) threads.
 OpenMP doesn't have enough work to parallelise and the system stays relatively idle.
 This means the benchmark scales relatively poorly, and is definitely not making use of the large POWER9 system

 Also this benchmark is compiled without any optimisation.
-Recompiling with -O3 improves the results 3.2x.
+Recompiling with -O3 improves the results 3.2x on POWER9.